Click here for a newer post with a fantastic, easy homemade cocktail cherries recipe!

 Pit cherries leaving the stems on.
 Save the pits.
 Add water, sugar, lemon and spices to a pot and bring to a boil.
 Add cherries and pits.
 Stir and simmer for seven minutes.
 Remove from heat and add brandies and liqueur.
 Allow to cool, then transfer cherries to a clean jar.
 Strain liquid over cherries to cover.
 Refrigerate.

 This recipe works for a pound of cherries, but you can reduce it easily.
-I dropped the quantities by a factor of 2/3 and added only 15 cherries for a small jar.
+We dropped the quantities by a factor of 2/3 and added only 15 cherries for a small jar.
 As the cherries simmer, they will take in the syrup and really start to look and smell delicious.
 Resist the temptation to go longer.
 You may think they need more time simmering, but this will only soften them.
-We aren't making a pie filling.
+We aren’t making a pie filling.
 We want to preserve their texture as much as possible.

 When you reach five to seven minutes, take the cherries off the heat.
 Add the Cherry Heering, some cognac and Luxardo maraschino liqueur.
 Stir and let cool.
 Finally, you could just dump everything into a jar, but you probably have more syrup than you actually need.
 Pull out your cherries and put them into a jar one by one, avoiding the pits.
 Strain the syrup over cherries until they are covered and seal the jar and store in the refrigerator.
 That’s it.
 Done.
 Chances are that you will have some extra syrup.
 Don’t throw it out!
 It makes a fantastic cherry soda, or you can use it as substitute in some other cocktail.
 How about a cherry lemonade or a cherry Collins?
 You’ll certainly be ready with the perfect garnish.